cbare/cbare.github.io/_drafts/words.md

 “We are drowning in information but starved for knowledge.”
 – John Naisbitt

+“Before I came here I was confused about this subject.
+Having listened to your lecture I am still confused.
+But on a higher level.”
+― Enrico Fermi

+“Gentlemen, we have run out of money.
+It's time to start thinking.”
+― Ernest Rutherford.

 “Some days I feel like my shadow’s casting me.”
 – Warren Zevon